JorjaKark/LBAW/README.md

 - [X] 1.2 The goal of the artifact is briefly presented (1, 2 sentences)

 ## UML
-- [ ] 2.1 The actors diagram is presented - > a terminar
+- [X] 2.1 The actors diagram is presented - > duvidas
-- [ ] 2.2 Actors are represented using standard UML -> a terminar
+- [X] 2.2 Actors are represented using standard UML
 - [X] 2.3 Generalizations are represented using standard UML
 - [X] 2.4 Standard graphic elements and practices are used (e.g. no colors, only black & white)